etalab/plan-ogp-2015-2017/en/open-public-administration/citizens-empowerment/commitment-19.md

   - The fight against racism, anti-semitism and all forms of discrimination,
   - The connection between schools and the professional world.

-  For schools, this is an opportunity to mobilize and benefit from civil society’s strengths beyond the various components of the educational community and actors who also act in of associations, civic service or in the form of ad hoc intervention.
+  For schools, this is an opportunity to mobilize and benefit from civil society's strengths beyond the various components of the educational community and actors who also act in of associations, civic service or in the form of ad hoc intervention.
 Teachers may therefore regularly call upon external speakers to illustrate their teaching within classes.

-  The associations, and more generally, all people and legal entities wishing to promote the national education department's civic reserve can be associated as civic reserve’s ambassadors.
+  The associations, and more generally, all people and legal entities wishing to promote the national education department's civic reserve can be associated as civic reserve's ambassadors.
 Several institutions are already involved in the national education department's civic reserve (National School of administration, Conferences of the university presidents, CDEFI, CEMEA, League of education, CNOUS, "les Francas", French network of educational cities, Association of members of the Order of Academic Palms).

   Reservists are also called upon, if they wish, to intervene in extracurricular activities.